Sairyss/domain-driven-hexagon/README.md

 - After application service finishes doing it's job, it returns data/confirmation back to Controllers;
 - Controllers return data back to the user (if application has presenters, presenters are returned instead).

 **Keep in mind** that different projects can have more or less steps/layers/building blocks then described here.
-Add more if application requires it, and skip some if application is not that complex.
+Add more if application requires it, and skip some if application is not that complex and doesn't need all that abstraction.

 More in details on each step below.